Tuwaiq-Jeddah-Kotlin-1/TruthOrDare-Game/README.md

 The main idea of this application is to improve the old idea of playing Truth or Dare Game and replace it with a mobile application with extra features for more exciting.

-Libriries and Technologies :scroll:
+Libraries and Technologies :scroll:
 --
 - Firebase Authentication
 - Firebase fire store database
-- Mock API (online data storage)c
+- Mock API (online data storage)
 - Navigation component
 - Android material
 - Retrofit library